snowplow/snowplow-mini/README.md

 ## Copyright and license

-Snowplow Mini is copyright 2016-2022 Snowplow Analytics Ltd.
+Snowplow Mini is copyright 2016-present Snowplow Analytics Ltd.

-Licensed under the **[Apache License, Version 2.0][license]** (the "License");
-you may not use this software except in compliance with the License.
+Licensed under the [Snowplow Limited Use License Agreement][license]. _(If you are uncertain how it applies to your use case, check our answers to [frequently asked questions][faq].)_

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,